DjCooGie/Su.Do-Le-Pizza/README.md

 # _$Le-Pizza_

-$uDo Le Pizza is a website that showcases the epic pizza bakes from $uDo Le Pizza shop and allows the user to do an online order by choosing the size of a pizza, the crust, and the toppings.
+$Le-izza is a website that showcases the epic pizza bakes from $uDo Le Pizza shop and allows the user to do an online order by choosing the size of a pizza, the crust, and the toppings.

 ## Author
 **Evans Onchagwa**